gustoliveira/photo-gallery/TECHNICAL-ASSESSMENT.md

 - Each grid item should show a thumbnail image and a title (or description).
 - Basic error handling (e.g., show a message if the fetch fails).
 - At least one interactive element (e.g., a ‘Favorite’ button that toggles state for an item).
+- Favorite pictures must be stored and persisted in a list and accessible by index.
-- Simple state management for handling favorites (can be a basic setState, Provider, or Riverpod).
+- Provider for state management for handling favorites and persistent data.

 ## Evaluation criteria